 Section 50.
-Deacons.
-They shall aid the pastor in receiving offerings, preparing the sacraments, relieving the poor and sick, and looking after the widows and orphans, and shall seek to aid the needy generally.
+Deacons and deaconesses. ¶1.
+The deacons shall aid the pastor in receiving offerings (where there are no deaconesses on the board, preparing the sacraments see ¶2), relieving the poor and sick, and looking after the widows and orphans, and shall seek to aid the needy generally.
 They shall also arrange for monthly donations of provisions, etc., from the church to the pastor.